Burger King Specialty Sandwiches: History

 During the mid-1970s, Burger King was having issues with its operations, franchises and image.
 In 1978, Donald N. Smith was hired from McDonald's to help restructure the corporate operations of Burger King to better compete against his former company as well as the then up-and-coming chain, Wendy's.
 As part of an operational overhaul he dubbed "Operation Phoenix", Smith reorganized the corporate operations of Burger King.
-He also initiated a development plan for a new product line that would become the Specialty Sandwich line.
+He also initiated a development plan for a new product line that would become the Specialty Burger line.
 Development began that year, and while the company found that the new product lines would add an approximate eight second delay to the production time of orders and would cost about $39 million in lost productivity, the product was introduced in 1979.
 Despite these possible sales losses and time issues, the new products were successful and the company's sales increased by 15 percent.

-This line — with many non-hamburger sandwiches, including chicken and fish — significantly expanded the breadth of the Burger King menu.
-The amount of new additions, several new sandwiches made with disparate ingredients was made possible due to the design of Burger King's kitchen.
+This line — with many non-hamburger burgers, including chicken and fish — significantly expanded the breadth of the Burger King menu.
+The amount of new additions, several new burgers made with disparate ingredients was made possible due to the design of Burger King's kitchen.
 The chain's kitchen is modeled around a more flexible concept that allows for a multiple work-flow operations where preparation stations can be re-tasked more easily.
 In comparison, McDonald's kitchen at the time was a more rigidly designed assembly line concept intended to quickly produce a more uniform product and was not easily adapted to new products.
 This more rigid system prevented McDonald's from broadening its menu to effectively competing with Burger King and other similar chains that were more flexible and were better positioned to expand their menu.